nod-ai/SHARK-TestSuite/e2eshark/README.md

  as per your choice.
 The default name for the run directory is 'test-run'.

- Note that, you will be required to pass --cachedir argument to the run.py to point to a directory where model weights etc. from Hugging Face will be downloaded.
-The downloaded data can be large so set it to other than your home, preferably with 100 GB or more free space.
+ Note that, you will be required to pass --cachedir argument to the run.py to point to a directory where model weights etc. from external model serving repositories such as from Torch Vision, Hugging Face etc. will be downloaded.
+The downloaded data can be large, so set it to other than your home, preferably with 100 GB or more free space.

 ## Setting up

+You will need to have a local build of torch MLIR and pass using --torchmlirbuild (-c) option.
+By default, a nightly build of IREE is installed when you run 'pip install -r ./requirements.txt' and that will be used to run tests.
+But, if you made changed in IREE or you want to pull the latest fix in IREE, then create a local build and pass that using --ireebuild (-i).

-You will need to have a local build of torch MLIR and IREE.
-It should work with an installation of IREE too as it just neeeds torch-mlir-opt, iree-compile and iree-run-module binaries. the option passed to --torchmlirbuild (-c) should point to a directory where bin/torch-mlir-opt can be found and the option passed to --ireebuild (-i) should point to a directory where tools/iree-compile and tools/iree-run-module can be found.
+The arg value passed to --torchmlirbuild (-c) should point to a directory where bin/torch-mlir-opt can be found and the option passed to --ireebuild (-i) should point to a directory where tools/iree-compile and tools/iree-run-module can be found.

+In all the exmaples in this README doc the -i option to pass an IREE build location is optional.

 To get a local build of torch MLIR, follow: https://github.com/llvm/torch-mlir/blob/main/docs/development.md